Raku/6.d-prep/TODO/README.md

 ### Remove dead files

-Remove all the files that are currently skipped.
+Remove all the files that are currently skipped. (e.g. S24-testing/1-basic.t, which probably needs to be fixed, as its tests are wrong and I don't see any other tests testing these routines)

 ### Passing Tests